kubevirt/monitoring/docs/runbooks/VirtHandlerRESTErrorsBurst.md

 More than 80% of REST calls failed in `virt-handler` in the last 5 minutes.
 This alert usually indicates that the `virt-handler` pods cannot connect to the API server.

-This error is most frequently caused by one of the following problems:
+This error is frequently caused by one of the following problems:

 - The API server is overloaded, which causes timeouts.
 To verify if this is the case, check the metrics of the API server, and view its response times and overall calls.